Overlap in Observational Studies with High-Dimensional Covariates: Preliminaries

 We focus on an observational study with a binary treatment.
-For each sampled unit $i$, $(Y_i(0), Y_i(1))$ are potential outcomes, $T_i$ is the treatment indicator, and $X_i$ is a sequence of covariates.
+For each sampled unit $i$, $(Y_i(0), Y_i(1))$ are potential outcomes, $T_i$ is the treatment indicator, and $X_i$ is the set of covariates.
 Let $\{(Y_i(0), Y_i(1)), T_i, X_i\}_{i=1}^n$ be independently and identically distributed according to a superpopulation probability measure $P$.
 We drop the $i$ subscript when discussing population stochastic properties of these quantities.
 We observe triples $(Y^\textup{obs}, T, X)$ where $Y^\textup{obs} = (1-T)Y(0) + TY(1)$.
 We would like to estimate the average treatment effect

+though our results immediately extend to other estimands like the Average Treatment Effect on the Treated.

-The standard approach in observational studies is to argue that identification is plausible conditional on a possibly large set of covariates \citep{Rosenbaum1983}.
-Specifically, the investigator chooses a set of $p$ covariates $X_{1:p} \subset X$, and assumes the unconfoundedness below. \begin{assumption}[Unconfoundedness] $ (Y(0), Y(1)) \indep T \mid X_{1:p}. $ \end{assumption}
+The standard approach in observational studies is to argue that identification is plausible conditional on a possibly large set of covariates \citep{Rosenbaum1983, imbens2004nonparametric}.
+Specifically, the investigator chooses a set of $p$ covariates $X_{1:p} \subset X$, and assumes unconfoundedness. \begin{assumption}[Unconfoundedness] $ (Y(0), Y(1)) \indep T \mid X_{1:p}. $ \end{assumption}

 Assumption \ref{assn:unconfounded} ensures

 Importantly, the conditional expectations in \eqref{eq:ident} are non-parametrically identifiable only if the following population overlap assumption is satisfied.
 Let $e(X_{1:p}) = P(T = 1 \mid X_{1:p})$ be the propensity score. \begin{assumption}[Population overlap] $ 0 < e(X_{1:p}) < 1 $ with probability 1. \end{assumption}